MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 ## For administrators

-- If you are an administrator and want information on model and environments, go to [Administer AI Builder](administer.md).
+- If you're an administrator and want information on model and environments, go to [Administer AI Builder](administer.md).

 - For information on security for administrators, go to [Roles and security in AI Builder](security.md).

-### Next step
+## Next step

 [Learn about AI model types](model-types.md)